IBM/ibmi-oss-docs/troubleshooting/README.md

 # Common Open Source Problems (and how to fix them)

+## Things to always check first when troubleshooting

 The first step in troubleshooting is to ensure that all of the following are true:
 - You are accessing the system with an SSH terminal